zeeguu/web/README.md

 Make sure to install the following plugins for VSCode:
 - vscode-styled-components
-- Prettier - Code formatter
+- Prettier - Code formatter (after installation, enable "Format On Save" in your IDE)

 ### Code Conventions

-Write good code.
+1. Write good code.

-- folderNames are camelCase
-- js files are named with PascalCase
+2. User camelCase for Folder names
+3. Use PascalCase for Javascript file names
+4. Separate styling of styled components in a different file (e.g. Exercises.js and Exercises.js.sc)
-- when importing styled components import a full file as `s` then refer to the components as `s.Component` as in the following example.
+6. When importing styled components: import a full file as `s` then refer to the components as `s.Component` as in the following example.
 This makes it clear what's a styled component and what's a normal component